Izabela88/cupandcake/README.md

 1. [Pixlr:](https://pixlr.com/pl/e/)
    - Pixlr.com was used to process photos used in the whole website.
 1. [Haikei:](https://app.haikei.app/)
-   - Haikei was used to create svg background shape in the hero section
+   - Haikei was used to create svg background shape in the hero section.
 1. [Sweetalert:](https://sweetalert.js.org/)
-   - Sweetalert was used for some warning alerts
+   - Sweetalert was used for some warning alerts.
 1. [Animista:](https://animista.net/play/entrances/scale-in)
-   - Animista was ued for shopping basket icons animation
+   - Animista was ued for shopping basket icons animation.

 ## Code Organisation